 What is capital allowance?

-Capital allowance, also known as a write down allowance, is essentially the government allowing a financially beneficial loophole.
+Capital allowance, also known as a write-down allowance, is essentially the government allowing a financially beneficial loophole.
 This allows you to take a percentage of the value of an item your business owns off of your profits each year.

-The main way to do this is noting down everything you own including workspace, work furniture, cupboards overloaded with mugs and cups – every physical asset can go towards taking off the annual tax you pay.
+The main way to do this is by noting down everything you own including workspace, work furniture, and cupboards overloaded with mugs and cups – every physical asset can go towards taking off the annual tax you pay.
 For this, you can thank the existence of depreciation.

 The same goes for any vehicle you own, because of depreciation the value of the asset is reduced, meaning, you pay less tax each year.